IBM/integrity-enforcer/docs/README_HOW_IE_WORKS.md

 ​

 ## How Integrity Enforcer works
 - Resources to be protected in each namespace can be defined in the custom resource called `ResourceProtectionProfile`.
 For example, The following snippet shows an example definition of protected resources in a namespace.
-ConfigMap, Depoloyment, and Service in a namespace `secure-ns` which is protected by IE, so any request to create/update resources is verified with signature.  (see [rpp/crpp](README_FOR_RESOURCE_PROTECTION_PROFILE.md))
+ConfigMap, Depoloyment, and Service in a namespace `secure-ns` which is protected by IE, so any request to create/update resources is verified with signature.  (see [Define Protected Resources](README_FOR_RESOURCE_PROTECTION_PROFILE.md))
 ​
     ```
         apiVersion: research.ibm.com/v1alpha1